-Join Caroline Gray (aka Caro) in her home kitchen as she takes you on a deep-dive exploration of these two ancient methods for preserving food.
+Join Caroline Gray (aka Caro) on a deep-dive exploration of these two ancient methods for preserving food and filling your body with healthy gut biome.

 Where: Healesville, Yarra Valley & Dandenong Ranges